It’s not easy being green.

 Me: That’s Tom!

 Sue: Is it really?
-In that case, they should have filmed it from the front.
+In that case, they should have filmed him from the front.
 It looked as if they were trying to hide his face.
-Oh well.

 Sue: Shut it.